Skip to main content

 Early Decision 1: This is for students who know Carnegie Mellon is their first choice and will enroll if admitted.
 Applications are due November 1 and students are notified by December 15.

 Early Decision 2: If Carnegie Mellon becomes your first choice after November 1, you can either select this plan on your Common Application or switch your application from Regular Decision to Early Decision 2.
-Applications are due January 3 and students are notified no later than February 1.
+Applications are due January 3 and students are notified in early February.

 Here are our three other plans: